havemaps/hmwt-documentation/README.md

 ## List places and draft text
 While I am traveling, I make sure to write down the names of the places that I visit: restaurants, sites, etc.

 1. Create a new spreadsheet using a software of choice.
-For example, Google Sheets, Excel, Calc, etc. If creating an spreadsheet with a desktop software, create it in the git repository created in the previous section.
+For example, Google Sheets, Excel, Calc, etc. If creating a spreadsheet with a desktop software, create it in the git repository created in the previous section.

 2. In the new spreadsheet create a column titled **Place** and a column titled **Description**.

 2. In the Place column list the places visited to display on the map.
+For example, a restaurant or hotel name.
+The place does not need to be a full address or include all location details.

 3. Once the places are listed, in the adjacent column titled Description write the content that described your experience that you want to share about the place.
 This text will also be used later on to create the text description to post below the map.
 Limit the text to 2-3 **sentences** if at all possible.

 4. Additional columns can be added here now or later in another step.
-Some additional columns to consider are categories for place type (site, accommodation, food & drink, etc.) and images.
+This step will be repeated, so do not spend too much time on it.
+However, it is good to make some notes about additional columns to consider such as categorical information, dates, and images.

 ## Image processing
 ### Resize images
+If not using any images in the map popup, skip the following sections.
 These instructions are for Mac.
 The command may or may not be compatible with other operating systems.
 1. Load photos to computer.
 I take photos with an iPhone, so I use AirDrop.

 2. In the git repository for the project, create a **new folder** titled **images**.